 When death penalty is administered to assuage public outrage and collective conscience, justice dies along with the accused.

-In January 2020, senior Jammu and Kashmir (J&K) police officer Davinder Singh was arrested while accompanying two wanted terrorists to Jammu.
+In January 2020, it was reported that senior Jammu and Kashmir (J&K) police officer Davinder Singh was arrested “while ferrying militants in his car”.
 In the letter that Afzal Guru wrote from Tihar Jail to his lawyer Sushil Kumar, he stated that Singh and other officers from the J&K police not only tortured him and extorted money, but also introduced him to one of the men who later attacked the Indian Parliament.
 Guru also claimed that it was Singh who asked him to arrange for a car and a place to stay for the attacker.
 In an interview with senior journalist Parvaiz Bukhari in 2006, Singh admitted to torturing Afzal Guru.
 The interview was never published by the magazine that commissioned it.

 Despite the recent arrest, and various evidence pointing to the State’s complicity in the 2001 Parliamentary attacks, Singh’s role has not been investigated by the authorities.